QuentinRa/blog.quentinra.dev/special/cesim/index.md

 **Planning**: read it and **don't forget** the deadlines :)

-**Manuals**: some documentation about the website, may be useful for the report or the vocabulary
+**Manuals**: some documentation about the website, it may be useful for the report or the vocabulary

 **Results**: explained later, the results of each turn